 The strikingly unusual looking Sphynx - no hair, no allergies

 Being fur-free, Sphynxes are often thought of as the most hypoallergenic cat breed.
 This means they could be the perfect pet for the allergy sufferer.
 They do however still produce dander and so require frequent bathing to keep them clean of buildup on their skin.
 Requiring special care, a Sphynx is not a hypoallergenic cat purchase to rush into without foreknowledge.

 A Cornish Rex cat with a beautiful tabby coat - and one that won't provoke allergies

-These have less hair than other breeds.
-Most cat’s fur has three layers: a top layer of ‘guard’ hair, a middle one known as ‘awn’ hair and a bottom one of ‘down’ hair.
+Cornish Rexes have less hair than other breeds.
+Most cat’s fur has three layers: a top layer of ‘guard’ hair, a middle one known as ‘awn’ hair, and a bottom one of ‘down’ hair.
 The Cornish Rex has just the downy bottom layer.
-This means they shed a lot less hair and are therefore less likely to spread the allergy provoking proteins.
+This means they shed a lot less hair and are less likely to spread the allergy provoking proteins.
 For those who adore tabby cats, this is the ideal hypoallergenic cat breed for you.

 3 - Devon Rex